2ndsleep/2ndsleep.github.io/_posts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 }
 ```

 Notice that the `resource_group_name` and `location` values are not hard-coded.
 Instead, we tell Terraform to get those values from the resource group we already defined above.
 Instead of re-writing those values and potentially messing them up, we know we'll just use the originally specified values.
-If we decide later to change the location or name of the resource group, we can do that it just for the resource group definition and everything else will follow.
+If we decide later to change the location or name of the resource group, we can do that just for the resource group definition and everything else will follow.

 Why did I specify the same name for both the resource group and the Static Web App and not reference it like I did for the resource group name and location?
 Well, the names just happen to be the same for both the resource group and Static Web App, but that might not be the case all the time, so we want those to be independent.
 {: .notice--info}